ahmedm3/ECE586/README.md

 To run the simulator, pleasae run the following command:

-python CPU.py -mem /path/to/memory/image
+- python CPU.py -mem /path/to/memory/image

 where /path/to/memory/image/ is the path the image file which is in the current directory Thus the command becomes

-python CPU.py -mem mem_file
+- python CPU.py -mem mem_file

 Testing:

 To test each component separately, please run the following commands:

-For the ALU
+For the ALU:

-python ALU.py
+- python ALU.py

-For the Memory
+For the Memory:

-python Memory.py
+- python Memory.py

-For the instruction decoder
+For the instruction decoder:

-python instruction_decoder.py
+- python instruction_decoder.py

 Thank you for using the simulator!